Amos-Augo/ch04-sql-assignment/README.md

 ```

 ### Q2: Display each customer along with the products they purchased.
-Join `sales → customer_info → products` to reflect actual purchases.
+Joining `sales → customer_info → products` to reflect actual purchases.
 This captures which products were bought by which customers.

 ```sql
 SELECT c.full_name, p.product_name, p.price